Towards an Analyses of the Mega-Politics Jurisprudence of the ECOWAS Community Court of Justice

 Africa's International Courts, ECOWAS, Regional Economic Community Courts, Mega-Politics

-Olabisi D Akinkugbe, “Towards an Analyses of the Mega-Politics Jurisprudence of the ECOWAS Community Court of Justice” in James Thuo Gathii, ed, The Performance of Africa's International Courts: Using International Litigation for Political, Legal, and Social Change (Oxford University Press)[forthcoming in 2020].
+Olabisi D Akinkugbe, “Towards an Analyses of the Mega-Politics Jurisprudence of the ECOWAS Community Court of Justice” in James Thuo Gathii, ed, The Performance of Africa's International Courts: Using International Litigation for Political, Legal, and Social Change (Oxford, UK: Oxford University Press, 2020) 149.